Nursing Homes

 Median Monthly Cost

-Wisconsin's nursing home costs are 8.8% above the national average for private rooms.
+Wisconsin's semi-private nursing home costs are 9.8% higher than the national average, while private room costs are 8.7% higher.

 Care TypeMonthly Costvs.
 National